 Without being discriminated against for exercising these rights, California residents have the right to request that we disclose what personal information we collect from you, to delete that information, and to opt-out of the sale of your personal information, subject to certain restrictions.
 You also have the right to designate an agent to exercise these rights on your behalf.
 This section describes how to exercise those rights and our process for handling those requests, to the extent Smaato acts as a “business” (as opposed to a “service provider”) for purposes of handling personal information.
 (To the extent permitted by applicable law, we may charge a reasonable fee to comply with your request.)

 a.
 Right to Opt-Out of the Sale of Your Personal Information.

-California residents may opt-out of the “sale” of their personal information.
-California law broadly defines what constitutes a “sale” – including in the definition making available a wide variety of information in exchange for “valuable consideration”.
-We do not, and will not, sell your personal information.
+In general, California residents may opt-out of the “sale” or sharing of their personal information.
+California law broadly defines what constitutes a “sale” – including in the definition making available a wide variety of information in exchange for “valuable consideration” (sharing).
+However, at Smaato we do not, and will not, sell or share your personal information.